-The following table shows the annual rate of return with respect to the Company's shares as at December 31, 2022 and December 31, 2021.
+The following table shows the annual rate of return with respect to the Company's Shares as at December 31, 2022 and December 31, 2023.
 The rates shown are net of all management fees and operating expenses of the Company.
 Please see Item 5.1 "Terms of Securities" for a discussion of the rights and characteristics of these Shares.

-Share Class Year ended December 31, 2021 Year ended December 31, 2022 Class A shares N/A N/A
+Share Class Year ended December 31, 2022 Year ended December 31, 2023

+Dividends Dividends

+Class A shares No shares outstanding No shares outstanding

-Class D shares 8.97% 11.04%
+Class D shares 7.77% 8.64%

 Class E shares N/A N/A

-Class F shares 9.51% 11.50%
+Class F shares 8.18% 9.15%

-^{} There were no Class A shares issued and outstanding in 2022 or 2021.
+There were no Class A shares issued and outstanding in 2023 or 2022.

 No Class E Shares have been issued to date.